Ermin17/Ermin17/README.md

 -->
 Always looking to tackle fun and challenging projects!

-📫 How to reach me: Send me an email at esljivo1996@gmail.com or message me on LinkedIn!
+📫 How to reach me: Send me an email or message me on LinkedIn!

 ## Tech Stack
 # Languages